eth-csem/csemlib/README.rst

      conda create --name csemlib-env python=3 numpy scipy pytest cython numba xarray pandas matplotlib PyYAML source activate csemlib-env

 * Alternatively, you may skip the above step.
+If you use csemlib and LASIF https://github.com/dirkphilip/LASIF_2.0.
+It is also safe to install it in that same environment.

 * Change directory to csemlib and install by typing::